Product Focus

 Materials: Whiteboard and post-its or a whiteboard app like Miro or Figjam

 What is a customer opportunity?
-There are tons of frameworks out there for these – Jobs To Be Done is one of our favorites, but there are also user stories, customer journey maps, the list goes on and on.
+There are tons of frameworks out there for these.
+Jobs To Be Done is our favorite, but there are also user stories, customer journey maps, and more.

 Almost all of them are tactics for uncovering customer pain points or desires.
 When we say “opportunity”, for us that is a shorthand way of saying “an opportunity for your product to make your customer’s life or work better in a meaningful and valuable way”.